aatapa/RLScore/docs/tutorial_regression.rst

 Clearly the model works much better than the trivial baseline.
-Still, since we used default parameters there is no guarantee that the regularization parameter would have close to optimal value.
+Still, since we used default parameters there is no guarantee that the regularization parameter would be close to optimal value.

 Choosing regularization parameter with leave-one-out
 ----------------------------------------------------